Wolfgang Sobotka

-Wolfgang Sobotka (born 5 January 1956 in Waidhofen an der Ybbs) is an Austrian teacher, conductor and politician of the Austrian People's Party (ÖVP) who has been the president of the Austrian National Council since 20 December 2017.
+Wolfgang Sobotka (born 5 January 1956) is an Austrian politician of the Austrian People's Party (ÖVP) who served as the president of the Austrian National Council from 2017 until 2024.

 Early life and education

 The son of a teacher, Sobotka studied history at the University of Vienna, cello and music education at the University of Music and Performing Arts Vienna, and conducting at the Bruckner Conservatory, Linz.

 Career

 From 1972 to 1998, he first was a teacher at the local music school in his hometown Waidhofen an der Ybbs and then head of the school.
 From 1980 to 1987 he was a grammar school teacher.
 From 1980 to 1987, he held the office of city archivist in that town and from 1989 to 1998 was a lecturer at the University of Music and Performing Arts, Vienna.